 According to the Italian Mickey Mouse magazine, the Super Contests are the main objective of the game in Diamond and Pearl.
 And the whole defeating Gym Leaders and the Pokémon League?
 According to them, if you didn't partecipate to at least one Super Contest you can't even leave Twinleaf Town.
 Even when the contests are held in Hearthome City, a town far apart from Twinleaf.
 That, guys, is what happens when you fail at reading the press release about the game.

-Italian magazine Pokémon World (later Pokémon Mania) did so many errors that isn't even funny to mention them.
+Italian magazine Pokémon World (later Pokémon Mania) had so many errors that it isn't even funny:

 They did a "Complete Ruby/Sapphire Pokédex" thing on the magazine for months, which had a lot of issues:

 The Pokédex mostly used the anime-styled artworks for the various Pokémon.
-And if they didn't got them?
-They used the Sugimori artworks.
-Very blurry scans of the Sugimori artworks.
+And if they didn't have any?
+They used the Sugimori artwork.
+Very blurry scans of the Sugimori artwork.

-They often mistook the Pokédex with the Pokénav, merging them into a single item with a map functionality that allows people to see not only where Lati@s is now, but also makes possible to know the exact tiles in Route 121where Feebas is found.
-Such function doesn't exist, but they were totally certain it did.
+They often confused the Pokédex with the Pokénav, merging them into a single item with a map functionality that allows people to see not only where Lati@s is, but also makes it possible to know the exact tiles in Route 121where Feebas is found.
+Such a function doesn't exist, but they were totally certain it did.

 Their strategy guide of Pokémon Mystery Dungeon: Explorers of Time/Darkness said once that Primal Dialga is only in Time, while Darkness features Primal Palkia.
-There is no such thing as a Primal Palkia in that game.
+There is no Primal Palkia in either game.